 - Best for shared hosting, applications relying on

-- Preferred for high-traffic sites, static content, reverse proxying, load balancing, and microservices.
+- Nginx:- Preferred for high-traffic sites, static content, reverse proxying, load balancing, and microservices.

 - Often paired with Apache (Nginx as a front-end proxy) to leverage both servers' strengths.